mgsloan/haskell-style-guide/haskell-style.md

 Surround binary operators with a single space on either side.
 Use your better judgement for the insertion of spaces around arithmetic operators but always be consistent about whitespace on either side of a binary operator.
 Don't insert a space after a lambda.
+Pad multiline parenthesis with a space.

 ### Data Declarations